jrdred/jrdred/README.md

 -------------------------
 🏫 MsC Biology student @Adamson
-🔎 Main interests in eco-evo-devo and Bioinformatics stuffs and 💖 In a complicated relationship with Life
+🔎 Main interests in eco-evo-devo and Bioinformatics stuffs 💖 In a complicated relationship with Life
 🎵 Love R&B/Soul, Hip-Hop/Rap and Pop
 ⚡ Love Friend Chicken, Steak, Pizza and I HATE KETCHUP, MAYONNAISE,